dougyd92/fantasy-football/RosterData/Yahoo Keeper.md

 manager_df
 ```

+    Who is the Manager for Tiz the Law ?
+Dai
-    Who is the Manager for Nags ?
-Ryan
+    Who is the Manager for Hoppin 4 Hopkins ?
+Joel
-    Who is the Manager for McLovin ?
-Rajiv
+    Who is the Manager for 2 Infinity & Diontae ?
+Sean
-    Who is the Manager for Saquantum Physics ?
-Doug
+    Who is the Manager for G ?
+Jiwei
     Who is the Manager for Chi ShingT's Team ?
 Chi Shing
+    Who is the Manager for Football Team ?
+Doug
     Who is the Manager for No Gurley No Cry ?
 Matt
+    Who is the Manager for Nags ?
+Ryan
+    Who is the Manager for Pop Drop and Lockett ?
+Evan
-    Who is the Manager for SweetFantasyRobinson ?
-Sean
+    Who is the Manager for 🍆✊🏼💦 ?
+Rajiv
     Who is the Manager for Clyde or Die ?
 Jake
-    Who is the Manager for Hoppin 4 Hopkins ?
-Joel
-    Who is the Manager for Tiz the Law ?
-Dai
-    Who is the Manager for G ?
-Jiwei
     Who is the Manager for Ron Gruden ?
 Ron